jpm369/mango/README.md

 be very large depending on how many relationships are found, as each potential precursor is written to an individual scan.
 Depending on the search software used, it might be necessary to break the .mgf into a few separate files, as some software struggles to read in very large files.

+-isotope_offset: Determines how many C13 peaks to consider in the relationship to account for errors in monoisotopic peak calling.
+Considers -n to +n peaks for the relationship (2 or 3 will capture most true relationships with Hardklor).

 HARDKLOR PARAMS